NaarGes/flaskServer/README.md

-# DelsaBookReaderServer
+# A simple flask server
-Receive an image using Flask and compare it and send a voice file
+a simple upload server